-In today’s business world, a gap has widened between those who call themselves leaders and those who are leaders and try to cultivate leaders within their organization.
-Today, we are finding ourselves led by people who have given themselves the title of leader, but have done nothing to earn it.
+In today’s business world, a gap has widened between those who call themselves leaders and those who are leaders and try to cultivate leaders within their organizations.
+Today, we find ourselves led by people who have given themselves the title of leader but have done nothing to earn it.

 These leaders may be managers of our teams and organizations.
 They may be our coworkers.
-The one thing they have in common is that they have not properly cultivated their own leadership and are therefore failing to cultivate leaders around them.
+The one thing they have in common is that they have not adequately cultivated their leadership and are therefore failing to cultivate leaders around them.

 One of the most effective ways to recognize your own leadership potential is to play to your strengths.
 It is not necessary for you to be the mythical “well-rounded leader”.
 In 2008, Gallup conducted research regarding what makes a good leader.
 What they found is that good leaders don’t need to maintain a wide range of traits and characteristics.